OdinsHat/tyre-label-generator/README.md

 [![Build Status](https://travis-ci.org/OdinsHat/tyre-label-generator.svg?branch=master)](https://travis-ci.org/OdinsHat/tyre-label-generator) [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

+# Important

+As of May 2021 the EU tyre label format is changing.
+This is known and development **will** be progressing as fast as possible to implement the changes.
+Please feel free to submit any PRs or make any suggesstions using the issues facility of Github.

+Many thanks for your patience.
+For the time being you can view details of the changes that are coming in the [following link](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32020R0740) (scroll down to annex 1).
+You will also find the English documentation in the docs directory where I will also be placing all other EU languages documentation at a later date.

 ### Background

 In the EU tyre labelling went into effect from 1st November 2012.
 This is a PHP library capable of generating images and HTML/CSS stacked images of EU tyre labels.
 EU tyre lavbel design hasn't changed since 2012 so this library is still valid as of 2020.